 Optimizing Supply Chain and Data Analytics in Automotive Operations

-Leading manufacturers like Toyota use machine learning to forecast demand with 95% accuracy.
+This precision cuts down delays and keeps factories stocked without excess inventory.
+Toyota leads by using machine learning to forecast demand with 95% accuracy.
 Algorithms analyze sales data, regional preferences, and economic indicators to adjust production schedules.
-One plant reduced storage costs by 20% after adopting real-time inventory tracking.

 Key improvements include: